Hi-tech vision underground

 Unlike with conventional CCTV survey systems, DigiSewer tends to be referred to as a condition measurement of the pipeline as opposed to an inspection.
 This is because the data collection achieved with the DigiSewer system provides a level of accuracy not possible with conventional systems.

-Positional data The DigiSewer measurement equipment normally runs uninterrupted from one manhole to another, but in the case of the new raw water pipeline the survey runs through the most recently laid pipe section.
+The DigiSewer measurement equipment normally runs uninterrupted from one manhole to another, but in the case of the new raw water pipeline the survey runs through the most recently laid pipe section.
 Unlike conventional systems, there is no need for the camera operator to stop the survey equipment where defects are found, to record positional data and condition notes on screen to aid later analysis.

 This is because the data collected by DigiSewer is automatically stored millimetre by millimetre onto a computer or storage device as the survey progresses without operator intervention, making surveys much quicker to complete.

 Using the WinScan Viewer, it is also possible to see five different aspect pictures of one single defect at same time.
 These include the open view, the front view picture, the complete manhole to manhole section on a single screen, a graphic drawing of the manhole to manhole section showing the plan position of any defect and the inclination curve of the pipeline between the manholes.